jsierp/papergo/README.md

 # papergo

-A terminal-based game written in Go, inspired by the classic paper-and-pencil style.
+A terminal-based game written in Go, inspired by the classic paper.io game.
 Multiplayer support and simple CLI interface.
 Open source and open to contributions.

 ## 🔧 How to run